nanoqsh/dunge/dunge/README.md

 (render, close).race().await;
 ```

-You can see full code from this example [here](https://github.com/nanoqsh/dunge/tree/main/examples/window) and run it using:
+You can see full code (with additions) from this example [here](https://github.com/nanoqsh/dunge/tree/main/examples/window/src/main.rs) and run it using:
 ```sh
 cargo run -p window
 ```